Northlane: Milovic's departure, Alien and Negative Energy (2018–2020)

 On 12 July 2018, the band released a new single, titled "Vultures".
 The song would eventually later appear on the band's next album.
-On 6 September, the band announced that bassist Alex Milovic would be leaving the band due to personal reasons.
+On 6 September, the band announced that bassist Alex Milovic would be leaving the band for personal reasons.

 On 2 November, former Structures guitarist and vocalist Brendon Padjasek has been confirmed on taking over bass duties as well as additional vocals for the band.
 A month later, Padjasek would later join the band playing at the inaugural Good Things festival, where the band unveiled a new song titled "Talking Heads" that was later confirmed to appear on their fifth studio album in 2019.

 On 30 December, the band confirmed via their Twitter that they were finishing writing their fifth studio album.
 On 7 January 2019, they commenced recording the new album.

 On 8 February, the band released the deluxe edition of Mesmer, which included an instrumental edition of the album.

 On 9 February, Northlane tweeted a video with small text reading "Rift" in it, which is the name of one of the tracks on the album.
 A day later, they confirmed they had finished recording the album.
 On 5 April, Northlane featured on PhaseOne's single "Crash & Burn", later included in his debut album Transcendency.

 On 12 April, the band released a leak of the album, showing its title, release date, artwork and tracklist.
 Their upcoming fifth album titled Alien is set for release on 2 August 2019.
 A few days later, the band released another leak, suggesting that they are planning to release three more singles: "Bloodline" on 30 April, "Talking Heads" on 13 June and "Eclipse" on 25 July.